-Zambia being a landlocked country surrounded by eight nations has many Zambian Border Posts located along its geographical jurisdiction.
+Here is the reason why there are so many Zambian Border Posts; the country is landlocked country, surrounded by eight nations has the border posts located along its geographical jurisdiction.
 You find the Democratic Republic of the Congo to the north, Tanzania to the north-east, Malawi to the east, Mozambique, Zimbabwe, Botswana, and Namibia to the south, and Angola to the west.

-Among the Zambia Border Posts you will find are Chirundu One Stop Border Post, Kasumba Lesa Border, Nakonde Border Post, Mokambo Border Post, Sakanya Border Post, Border Post via Kazungula near Livingstone into Botswana across the ferry, and Border Post into Malawi at Mwami Border.
+Some of the Zambian Border Posts you will find are Chirundu One Stop Border Post, Kasumba Lesa Border, Nakonde Border Post, Mokambo Border Post, Sakanya Border Post, Border Post via Kazungula near Livingstone into Botswana across the ferry, and Border Post into Malawi at Mwami Border.

 The Chirundu-One-Stop-Border-Post (OSBP) harmonizes border procedures between neighbouring countries at the border crossing points by incorporating all agencies involved.